ashejim/D195/_build/html/_sources/task2.md

 ### C: Design of Data Analytics Solution

-In this part, you will discuss the details of your data analytics solution targetting an expert audience -fellow data analysts.
+In this part, you will discuss the details of your data analytics solution targeting an expert audience -fellow data analysts.
 These sections contain the rigorous data analysis requirements of task 2.
-Thus we recommend completing at least a rough outline of this part before investing time in parts A and B.
+Thus, we recommend completing at least a rough outline of this part before investing time in parts A and B.

 (task2:C1)=